forLoop94/Island_constructor/README.md

 In order to run this project you need:

-- git
-- Ruby
-- Rails
+- A computer or mobile device
-- Bundle gem
+- Node.js

 ### Setup